stefanjudis/tiny-helpers/CONTRIBUTING.md

 ### What does count as a tiny helper?

+> A collection of free single-purpose online tools for web developers...

 A tiny helper is any website or web application that developers could open and use while developing for the web.
 Tiny helpers solve and help with common problems such as code formatting, design, code generation, and much more. :)

 A tiny helper does not have to be available on GitHub and has not to be open source.